Armin Pavić

-Armin Pavić (Požega, March 29, 1844 – Zagreb, February 11, 1914) was Croatian linguist, university professor and rector of the University of Zagreb.
+Armin Pavić (March 29, 1844 – February 11, 1914) was a Croatian linguist, university professor and rector of the University of Zagreb.

-He received a degree in Classical philology and Slavic studies in Vienna in 1864.
+Born in Požega, he received a degree in Classical philology and Slavic studies in Vienna in 1864.
 After his service as a high school professor, he was elected as a professor of Croatian language and literature at the Cathedra for Serbo-Croatian language at the Faculty of Humanities and Social Sciences, University of Zagreb.
 In 1880 he was appointed as a full professor.
 He served as a dean of the faculty in two mandates, before being elected as a rector of the university in the academic year 1896/1897.
 After his rectorship mandate expired, he served as a prorector the following academic year.

 As a university professor Pavić strove to keep the coherence of Serbo-Croatian studies, teaching simultaneously linguistic and literary-scientific courses.
 He became regular member of the Yugoslav Academy of Sciences and Arts in 1874.
 In the period of 1898-1904 he served as a head of the departments for theology and teaching, and as a parliament representative.

 Pavić published theater and literary critics in many magazines, mostly in Vienac.
 He studied Palmotić and Gundulić, especially his Osman on which he published three papers.
+He died in Zagreb.